typelevel/Laika/docs/using-laika/structure.md

     Monkey Gone To Heaven
     ---------------------

-Then Laika will automatically generate the id `monkey-gone-to-heaven` for it, which you can use anywhere inside other documents as long as the id is unique for the current subtree.
-It does not have to globally unique if you reference it from within the same subtree.
-So if you have a large number of chapters in seperate directories, they can all have a section with id `intro` for example.

-If the id is not unique within a subtree, you can alternatively specify the target document explicitly:
+Then you can use the title as an id in link references.

 Markdown:

-    For details see the [Introduction][../main.md:intro].
+    Here are the lyrics for [Monkey Gone To Heaven].

 reStructuredText:

+    Here are the lyrics for `Monkey Gone To Heaven`_.

+Like with other link ids, Markdown let's you specify link text and id separately:

+    You have to listen to this [song][Monkey Gone To Heaven].

+It does not matter whether the headline is located in the same markup document or in another.
+In the latter case the headline only has to unique for the current directory.
+It does not have to globally unique if you reference it from within the same directory.
+So if you have a large number of chapters in seperate directories, they can all have a section with the title `Intro` for example.

+If the id is not unique within a directory, you can alternatively specify the target document explicitly:

-    For details see the `../main.md:intro`.
+    For details see the [Introduction][../main.md:Introduction].

 The part of before the `:` is interpreted as the relative path to the target document, the part after the colon as the id of the section.